 Supplemental Instruction, or SI, is an academic support program that utilizes peer-assisted study sessions to enhance student performance in traditionally difficult courses.
-SI offers regularly scheduled study sessions to assist students with course content and study skills.
+SI offers regularly scheduled study sessions that are driven by students’ needs.
 SI sessions are led by students who have demonstrated academic competency in the subject area.
 SI Leaders attend class with the students and are trained in facilitating group activities using collaborative learning methods.
 SI is not tutoring, but rather learning how to learn a particular subject.
-Students who regularly attend the weekly SI sessions often report higher course grades.
+Students who regularly attend the weekly SI sessions often earn higher course grades.

 Academic Progress Monitoring

 The Academic Progress Monitoring Program is designed to monitor students' academic progress throughout the semester.
 Monitors work with these students on a weekly or biweekly basis throughout the semester and help students identify and overcome roadblocks in order to reach their academic goals.
 Academic Progress Monitors work closely with faculty and various coaches as well as with the various support offices on campus such as Student Disability Services, Counseling Services, Health Services, and Peer Tutors to assist students in meeting their academic goals.
 Monitors are frequently in touch with faculty, partnering to coach effective academic lifestyles.
 Students can request the help of a monitor by calling the Academic Success Center at the beginning of the semester.

 Academic Progress Monitoring sessions will be offered both in person and virtually for the fall 2020 semester.
 Academic Progress Monitors will utilize GoBoard which will allow the monitors to share their screen, discuss strategies on how to be successful in online classes, and more!